umutondersu/dotfiles/README.md

 sudo apt install tmux
 ```

-All other requriements will be installed with the install script
+All other requirements will be installed with the install script

 ## Installation